isomerpages/moe-yishuntownsec/_admissions/YTSS Open House 2025 (15 Nov 2025).md

 </p>
 <p>Time: <strong>8:30 AM - 12:30 PM⁠⁠​</strong>
 </p>
-<p>Do visit our website closer to the date as more information will be provided
+<p>Do visit our website again closer to the date as more information will
-here.</p>
+be provided here.</p>
-<p>Mark your calendars and be part of the YTSS Open House!
-We look forward
+<p>Mark your calendars and be part of the YTSS Open House!</p>
-to welcoming you to our YTSS family!</p>
+<p>We look forward to welcoming you to our YTSS family!</p>